boyersnet/work-from-home/README.md

 6. Always assume you are NOT muted
 7. Run your video.
 Your coworkers want to see you.
 Plus nonverbal communication is important too.
 8. Wear pants.
+9. Use the chat feature for side conversations and sharing other types of resources (links, documents, etc.)

 ### My Setup